Buyers usually want to know which files can be shared and how those files connect to the next qualification step.

 - Application, dosage form, or formulation context

-- COA, TDS, SDS, or declaration needs
+- COA, TDS, or declaration needs

 - Sample quantity and review timeline